 *This post is pre-covid.
 To plan your Puerto Rico vacation with me, keeping new regulations and up-to-date information, visit my travel planning page.
-If you book your accommodations through me, I do not charge an itinerary fee or planning fee.

 Everyone knows that good food is key to a good vacation.
 I’ve racked my brain for the 10 best restaurants in San Juan, Puerto Rico that have stood out to me over the past few months.
 I hope these 10 restaurants will help you find a place nearby that allows you to enjoy both the meal and the price.